|Help and Advice|

 For each observation, the phase (i.e. the fraction of the 10.15 day cycle) completed was calculated.

-As can be seen the brightness rises to maximum at the same rate as that with which it fades afterwards.
+As can be seen, the light curve is fairly sinusoidal - the brightness rises to maximum at the same rate as that with which it fades back down afterwards.

 In some ways, Zeta Geminorum is very similar to Delta Cephei.
-However, as the above light curve shows the rise in brightness is at a similar rate to the subsequent fall in brightness.
-This contrasts with Delta Cephei - in which the rise is steeper than the fall.
-The difference occurs because Zeta Gem pulsates in a different way from that with which Delta cephei pulsates.
+However, the shape of the above light curve is somewhat different from that of Delta Cephei.
+For Delta Cephei, the rise in brightness is steeper than the subsequent fall.
+The difference occurs because Zeta Gem pulsates in a different way from that with which Delta Cephei pulsates.

 |More typical range||Always the same brightness range|